What is true self-mastery? What does it mean to gain self-control?

-A person’s essential being that distinguishes them from others.
+A person’s essential being distinguishes them from others.

 - Acquire complete knowledge of or skill in (an accomplishment, technique, or art).